bSecureCheckout/bSecureCheckout-iOS/README.md

 The bSecure iOS SDK requires Xcode 11.0 with Swift 5 or later and is compatible with apps targeting iOS 11 or above.

-## Prerequisites
-- Make sure to add ``Privacy - Location When In Use Usage Description`` and ``Privacy - Location Always and When In Use Usage Description`` in info.plist of your app.
-This is becuase bSecure has a feature to add addresses thorugh your current location.
-- You will need to have a Google map key too for the address feature.

 ## Usage

 ### Configuration Setup